elisabettai/code-challenge/README.md

 # Simple Trading Application

 This is a simple trading application.
+TODO: explain changes

 Being a first draft, it uses an in-memory H2 database.
 Neither the schema, nor the data are explicitly created.